dawsonpaul/cv-website/README.md

 2. The chat interface (`src/components/llm/ChatInterface.tsx`) manages the chat state and user interactions
 3. When a user sends a message, it's sent to the API route (`src/app/api/chat/route.ts`)
 4. The API route prepares the appropriate system prompt with CV data and sends the request to the selected LLM provider
+5. LangChain Tracer collects data about the request and sends it to LangSmith for observability
-5. The response is returned to the chat interface and displayed to the user
+6. The response is returned to the chat interface and displayed to the user
-6. Debug information is captured and can be viewed in the debug window
+7. Debug information is captured and can be viewed in the debug window
-7. Protected routes and sensitive areas require authentication through the security page
+8. Protected routes and sensitive areas require authentication through the security page

 ## LLM Integration